SECTION 3: LICENSED PERSONNEL

 Discussions of sexual experiences;

-Rating other students as to sexual activity or performance;
+Rating other students or employees as to sexual activity or performance;

 Circulating or showing emails or websites of a sexual nature;